mik-jozef/chalk/README.md

 - wrong methods called because of polymorphism
 - statements; everything is an expression
 - synchronous IO (but there is compile-time IO)
-- global variables (but there are module-wide ones)
+- global state and variables (but there are module-wide ones)
 - namespaces (but there are static classes)
 - duck typing, including in templates
 - (probably) exceptions